nkrvlsi/VSDSquadron_Labs/README.md

    ![image](https://github.com/nkrvlsi/VSDSquadron_Labs/assets/170950241/e29b28fe-ec73-432f-9f5a-d79246c0272c)

+   The upper 12 bits of I-type is an immediate number.
+The opcode is different from other instruction formats because the corresponding specific operations are different, and other parts are very similar to R-type

-   In a RISC processor, access to memory is only done through special load and store instructions.
+   - In a RISC processor, access to memory is only done through special load and store instructions.
-   These instructions come in a number of variants to be able to load values of different bit-size.
+   - These instructions come in a number of variants to be able to load values of different bit-size.
-   The LD (Load Doubleword) is only supported on RV64I as it loads a 64-bit value.
+   - The LD (Load Doubleword) is only supported on RV64I as it loads a 64-bit value.
-   A word refers to a 32-bit value, so LW (Load Word) could be used to load a regular 32-bit integer.
+   - A word refers to a 32-bit value, so LW (Load Word) could be used to load a regular 32-bit integer.
 While working with strings you may want to load individual bytes by using LB.

 3. **S-format** (store)